Holly-Transport/goods-template/_sources/docs/1-intro-to-data-goods.md

    > <u>New Data Collection</u>.
 A Data Good may also incude a field data collection plan (and implementation of that plan, as needed) that includes some combination of household surveys, remote sensing (including drones), and crowdsourcing.
 Data Goods may also include guidance (and again, implementation of that guidance) on processing, storage, and cataloguing of all collected data.

-   > <u>World Bank Data Catalogue</u>.
    All Bank-produced datasets as part of the Data Good will be hosted as a special collection on the World Bank's Data Catalogue, managed by the Development Economics Data Group (DECDG).
 The Catalogue receives more than 14 million unique users per month and will ensure value of the investment in data collection will be multiplied.